higan-emu/emulation-articles/emulation-bugs/snes/README.md

 After starting a new game,
-walking to the red "Get Password" orb and pressing B will automatically dismiss the password screen unless joypad auto polling is correct.
+walking to the red "Get Password" orb and pressing B will show and automatically dismiss the password screen unless joypad auto polling is correct.

 Also, at the title screen,